Home » The DoJiggy Fundraising Blog » Build a Major Gifts Program at Your Nonprofit

 Step 3: Set Up Incentives for Major Gift Donors

-The relationship with your organization and charitable cause will be a large part of the reason why a sponsor considers giving a major gift, but incentives will help seal the support.
-The more a sponsor donates, the more incentives they should receive.
+Major gift donors support your organization due to your work and charitable cause, but incentives can help seal their support.
+The more a sponsor donates, the greater the incentives they should receive.
 Here are examples of incentives that are appropriate for donors of major gifts:

-• Brand Recognition Opportunities: Many sponsors are enticed by the amount of brand recognition received from a major cause.
-If there will be advertising campaigns for a special event (such as a race or walk fundraiser), major gift incentives can include a business logo, organization name or individual name on the advertisement or poster (higher donation amounts can be shown in larger font/logo sizes).
-If there is a step-and-repeat banner for photo opportunities for guests and news outlets, their logo can be included on the backdrop for media exposure.
-Alternatively, for a non-event affiliated branding opportunity, a certain program, room or building can be named after the donor.
+• Brand Recognition Opportunities: Many sponsors, especially businesses, are enticed by brand recognition opportunities.
+Incentives can include the business logo or individual’s name on event flyers.
+If there is a step-and-repeat banner for photo opportunities, their logo can be included on the backdrop for media exposure.
+For a non-event affiliated branding opportunity, a certain program, room or building can be named after the donor.
 This works especially well for alumni fundraising campaigns.

 • Speaking Sessions: If your organization has an upcoming event, such as a gala or speaking panel, major donors can be offered the opportunity to present an award or introduce a keynote speaker.
 This serves to recognize their contributions and tie them more closely to your organization’s platform.

-• Special Major Gift Events: A great way to thank the major gifts donors is to host a special event just for them or give them VIP passes to your fundraising events.
-Special major donor events could be brunch, lunch, or dinner with tickets to an event (such as a Broadway show or sports show) or a special tour of the work your organization is doing.
-If your organization hosts an annual charity golf outing, offer them a foursome and VIP dinner table at no charge.
+• Special Major Gift Events: A great way to thank major gift donors is to host an exclusive special event or give them VIP passes to a fundraising event.
+Special major donor events could be brunch or dinner with tickets to an event or a special tour of your organization’s work.
+If your organization hosts an annual charity golf outing, offer donors a foursome and VIP dinner table.

 Step 4: Find Your Major Gifts Prospects